ITRS-Group/cordial/tools/geneos/cmd/_docs/deploy.md

 Any additional command line arguments are used to set configuration values.
 Any arguments not in the form `NAME=VALUE` are ignored.
 Note that `NAME` must be a plain word and must not contain dots (`.`) or double colons (`::`) as these are used as internal delimiters.
 No component uses hierarchical configuration names except those that can be set by the options above.

-## TLS Secured Instances
+## TLS Support

+TLS is always enabled on new servers unless the `--insecure` flag is given during initial deployment.
+By default, new root and signing certificates and private keys are created unless you supply either a signing or a certificate bundle.
+This typically only makes sense during the initial set-up of Geneos and subsequent deployments should share the trust chain established by the initial deployment.

+To deploy a component on a new server that will share the trust chain with an existing installation, for example a new Netprobe on an endpoint connected to by an existing Gateway, you can use the `--signing-bundle`/`-C`.
+This bundle should contain the signing certificate and private key used by the existing installation to maintain a consistent trust chain.
+A new leaf certificate and private key will be generated for the new instance.
+The root CA in the bundle will automatically be added to the trust chains `ca-bundle.pem` and `ca-bundle.db` files in the Geneos `tls` directory.

+To deploy an instance with a previously issued certificate use the `--certs-bundle`/`-c` option.
+This bundle should contain a full certificate chain from a root CA to the leaf certificate that will be used by the instance and the private key for that certificate.
+The root CA will automatically be added to the trust chains `ca-bundle.pem` and `ca-bundle.db` files in the Geneos `tls` directory.

+In both cases the supplied bundle can be either in PEM or PFX/PKCS#12 format.

-To deploy a TLS enabled instance on a new server you can use the `--signing-bundle`/`-C`.
-The PEM formatted data containing the required certificates and private key for signing new certificates can be obtained using `geneos tls export` on your main Geneos server.
+PEM formatted data containing the required certificates and private key for signing new certificates can be obtained using `geneos tls export` on your existing Geneos server.
 If you have been give a certificate and key file from a non-Geneos system then you have to make sure they are in PEM format and you can pass them in using the separate flags.
 The certificate file should also contain any parent certificates required for verification.

-You can also create a new TLS root and signing certificate/key set with the `--tls`/`-T` flags.
+PEM bundles can be local files, URLs or formatted text prefixed with `pem:`.

+PFX/PKCS#12 (file with `.pfx` or `.p12` extensions only) bundles are always protected by a password (which is however considered insecure in the modern world) and this must be supplied with either the `--certs-password` flag or in an environment variable `ITRS_CERTS_PASSWORD`.
+In both cases the password can be encoded using Coridal expandable format (the output of `geneos aes password`, for example).
+PFX/PKCS#12 files must be local paths.

 ## AES Key Files